 - Any agent given IV will have the fastest onset of action, typical time of onset 2-3 minutes - Intranasal administration has slower onset and is less predictable compared to IV administration, however it may still be preferred if an IV cannot be safely or rapidly obtained.
-Intranasal route has faster onset compared to intramuscular route. - Diazepam is not absorbed well IN. - IM administration has the slowest time of onset.
+Intranasal route has faster onset compared to intramuscular route. - Diazepam should not be given intranasally as it is not well absorbed. - IM administration has the slowest time of onset.